6 Disability Insurance Basics That You Need to Know

 4. COSTS

-A number of factors can afect your premiums, such as your age, the amount of coverage you choose, features of coverage and riders, as well as the waiting period.
+A number of factors can affect your premiums, such as your age, the amount of coverage you choose, features of coverage and riders, as well as the waiting period.
 You'll generally have the option of waiting 30, 60, 90 or 180 days before you start to receive benefits.
 Another factor is how your premium is charged – either level or graded.
 Level premiums may start a little higher, but then they stay the same for the life of the policy.
 Graded premiums start low and gradually increase every year based on age.

 5. BENEFIT PERIOD